-The Charlottetown Steam Navigation Company was organized in 1863 and it soon was without significant competition in carrying passengers and freight between the Island and the mainland through both the Summerside to Pointe-du-chene and the Charlottetown to Pictou routes.
+The Prince Edward Island Steam Navigation Company (later the Charlottetown Steam Navigation Company)was organized in 1863 and it soon was without significant competition in carrying passengers and freight between the Island and the mainland through both the Summerside to Pointe-du-chene and the Charlottetown to Pictou routes.
 Originally operating the Princess of Wales and the St. Lawrence the opening of the Prince Edward Island Railway in 1873 meant that there was an increase in trade for the Island’s two main ports offering service to the mainland.

 In 1896, following the success of the new steamer S.S.
 Northumberland the company ordered another new vessel to be built in the Grangemouth dockyard near the top of the Firth of Forth.
 Launched in September 1896, The S.S.
 Princess was considerably smaller than the Northumberland.
 Its 165 foot length and 26 foot beam meant that it was about 50 feet shorter and 7 feet narrower than the older boat.
 The tonnage of the Princess was less than half that of the Northumberland.
 Rather than the large cabin space on the Northumberland, the Princess had two much smaller deck houses and she appears quite a trim vessel compared with the older steamer.